euler-xyz/evc-playground/README.md

 ### EVC-interoperable Vaults

-If you're interested in building a vault that is interoperable with the EVC, you should start by looking at the [EVCClient](/src/utils/EVCClient.sol) contract and the contracts in the [vaults directory](/src/vaults).
+If you're interested in building a vault that is interoperable with the EVC, you should start by looking at the [EVCClient](/src/utils/EVCClient.sol) contract and the contracts in the [`vaults` directory](/src/vaults).

 The `EVCClient` contract is an abstract base contract for interacting with the EVC.
 It inherits from [`EVCUtil`](https://github.com/euler-xyz/ethereum-vault-connector/blob/master/src/utils/EVCUtil.sol) contract and provides utility functions for authenticating callers in the context of the EVC, scheduling and forgiving status checks, and liquidating collateral shares.

 The `VaultBase` is an abstract base contract that all EVC-interoperable vaults inherit from.
 It provides standard modifiers for reentrancy protection and account/vault status checks scheduling.
 It declares functions that must be defined in the child contract in order to correctly implement controller release, vault snapshotting and account/vaults status checks.

+You will find two directories in the [`vaults` directory](/src/vaults).
+The [`open-zeppelin`](/src/vaults/open-zeppelin) directory contains vaults that are based on Open-Zeppelin implementation of the ERC-4626.
+The [`solmate`](/src/vaults/solmate) directory contains vaults that are based on Solmate implementation of the ERC-4626.

 The `VaultSimple` contract is a simple vault that implements the ERC-4626 interface.
 It provides basic functionality for a vault.
 The contract showcases a pattern that should be followed in order to properly use EVC's authentication features for non-borrowing operations (when it doesn't matter whether the user has enabled a controller).
 It implements a simple vault status check based on a pre- and post-operation snapshots.
 Due to non-borrowing nature of the vault, the account status check is implemented as always valid.